open-cicd/home_task/README.md

   { "userId": "user2", "name": "subtract_revenue", "value": 12 }

 # Run
-* npm run start <-- will start the server
+* npm run server <-- will start the server
 * npm run client <-- will execute the client
 * npm run data_proc <-- will execute the data_processor